poo-un/poo-un.github.io/content/docs/_index.md

 Overall, OOP enhances code organization, promotes code reusability, improves code reliability, and simplifies software development.
 It is widely used in various domains, including software engineering, game development, web development, and more.
 ___
 To truly harness the power of OOP, it's essential to understand its foundational principles.
-We invite you to begin your journey by exploring the basic concepts and main principles of OOP:
+We invite you to begin your journey by exploring the basic concepts and basic principles of OOP:

 {{< cards >}}
   {{< card link="basic-concepts" title="Basic Concepts" icon="code" >}}
-  {{< card link="main-principles" title="Main Principles" icon="code" >}}
+  {{< card link="basic-principles" title="Basic Principles" icon="code" >}}
 {{< /cards >}}